Skip to main content

 Scheduler Period (Minutes)How often AEM should poll the LILT API for completed translations (e.g., 15)

-You will also need to configure the Translate Assets setting, which controls how images, documents, and other digital assets are handled during translation:
+You will also need to configure the Translate Assets setting, which controls how images, documents, and other digital assets are handled during translation.
+This setting applies to JCR Properties repositories only — it has no effect on DAM Asset Content repositories, where the file itself is always the translated output.

 • Clone asset to target language: Creates a separate copy of each asset for every target language.
 Use this if you need different asset versions per language.